eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 The product passport consumer app provides an easy way to request a product passport from a manufacturer using the Catena-X network and standardized components and technologies.
 The passport will be displayed user-readable in an common browser.
 The app is used to access the passport data, which is provided by a manufacturer.
 Another interesting feature, is that you are able to scan a QR-code or by knowing the manufacturer and product-ID a user can request the passport over the Catena-X. On the other end, the manufacturer will provide passports with data elements, that the signed-in user is allowed to see the detailed information from a product.

-This application is developed by the [Product Passport Team](https://confluence.catena-x.net/display/ARTV/%5BMP%5D+Team+Members), one of the members from [Catena-X Circular Economy Team](https://confluence.catena-x.net/display/ARTV/%5BCEC%5D+Circular+Economy), aiming to contribute to the environmental cause, allowing recyclers, OEMs and dismantlers to know properties, dimensions and other important data related with a current product or material.
+This application is developed by the **Product Passport Team**, one of the members from **Catena-X Circular Economy Team**, aiming to contribute to the environmental cause, allowing recyclers, OEMs and dismantlers to know properties, dimensions and other important data related with a current product or material.

 ### Requirements Overview